czbiohub-sf/CZB--Metadata-Standards/Platform_Standards/CZB Mass Spectrometry Data and Metadata Strategy.md

 Accessory file standardization is crucial for maintaining a consistent and predictable data handling and processing environment.
 Given the myriad of parameters these files contain, even small changes can have significant impacts on the outcomes and as such must be standardized. **Accessory files include, but are not limited to**:

-* FASTA files (files containing protein sequences \- plain-text readable)
+* FASTA files (containing protein sequences\; plain-text readable)
-* MSP files (metabolomic spectral libraries \- plain text-readable/editable)
+* MSP files (metabolomic spectral libraries\; plain text-readable/editable)
-* MSP3 files (exported lipidomics spectral libraries \- text-editable)
+* MSP3 files (exported lipidomics spectral libraries\; text-editable)
-* spectral matching algorithm workflow files (vary in format, often human-readable YAML-like or JSON files)
+* spectral matching algorithm workflow files (various formats, often human-readable YAML-like or JSON files)
 * spectral matching algorithm parameter files (same as above)

 To ensure orderly management, these files will be organized into “**Development**,” “**Production**,” and “**Archived**” folders.
 This structure will facilitate the selection of optimized files, support the testing of future versions, and provide access to previous versions as needed.
 These files will be ‘unit tested’ to ensure they provide equivalent or better functionality than previous versions.

-The criteria for moving a file from development to production is:
+The criteria for moving a file from development to production are:

 1) For FASTA files, searches are successfully completed on test datasets acquired from the same organism as in the file.
 2) For workflows, 3 datasets will be chosen (based on search type) and searches are successfully completed.